chrisemezue/lafand-mt/joeytrainer/README.md

 ### Steps
 1. Clone this repository: `git clone -b general https://github.com/chrisemezue/lafand-mt.git `

 2. Working with data.
-Your data needs to be of the form [here](https://github.com/chrisemezue/lafand-mt/tree/general/joeytrainer/sample_data/JW) in order to work with this repository.
+Your data needs to be like t[his](https://github.com/chrisemezue/lafand-mt/tree/general/joeytrainer/sample_data/JW) in order to work with this repository.

     It is important to have the data saved in the `JW` directory.
 To do this simply run the code below:
     ```